-Why use Torrent Laboratory for water testing?
+Why use Torrent Laboratory for drinking water testing?

 Torrent Laboratory, Inc., is state of California certified (CAL ELAP) Laboratory.
-Torrent Laboratory employs EPA approved testing procedures (Test Methods) that meet all quality control analytical and documentation requirements demanded by California regulating authorities.
+Torrent Laboratory employs EPA approved testing procedures (Test Methods) and services that meet all quality control analytical and documentation requirements demanded by California regulating authorities.

 Torrent has decades of experience and our chemists have a combined 150 years of analytical expertise.
 We know exactly how to serve you!
 Our final reports contain an additional attachment that includes the Federal Guidelines so that you can compare your water quality data.
 And, our relationship doesn’t necessarily end once you receive your data–Torrent is always available if you have additional questions or concerns.
 Send us an email at firstname.lastname@example.org and we’ll be happy to discuss your report with you.

 We know that there are some cheap pre-packaged test kits available for water testing; however, they usually cannot detect in the part per billion and part per trillion range.
 Also, prepackaged test kits are useless when it comes to comprehensive water quality testing!
-Municipality-delivered tap water, bottled water, home-filtered water, and well water all have unique characteristics that pre-packaged kits do not necessarily address.
+Municipality-delivered tap water, bottled water, home-filtered water, and well water all have unique characteristics that pre-packaged kits do not necessarily address or check.
 Torrent understands all of our client’s situations are unique, which is why we spend time with you up-front to find out exactly what you are interested in determining.
-Pre-packaged kits cannot take into consideration information that we may learn from you during our pre-analysis consultation.
+Pre-packaged kits cannot take into consideration information that we may learn from you during our pre-analysis consultation services.
 This information may very make all the difference when determining the health impact on your family.